leavemydogalone/leavemydogalone/README.md

 I'm a software, web, and Unreal Engine developer.
 I have a passion for creating interactive software and web experiences.

-Right now, I am spending most of my time on my passion project, which is prototype for a multiplayer turn-based strategy game in Unreal Engine.
+Right now, I am spending most of my time on a passion project, which is the [prototype for a multiplayer turn-based strategy game in Unreal Engine](https://github.com/leavemydogalone/Prototype).
 I am also working part-time as a frontend software engineer on the website and app for [MinuteMediator](https://www.minutemediator.com/)

 ## 🛠 Tech Stack